GilbertzRivi/crazyae2addons/README.md

 - [ ] **Processing Pattern NBT Ignore Option**: Add a configuration option to allow processing patterns to ignore NBT data for items returned to the network.
 This would simplify crafting complex items, such as entangled singularities.

 - [ ] **Block Entity Tickers**: A costly but effective way to significantly speed up machines.

-- [ ] **Limited Pattern Provider**: You can break a pattern provider by smelting it, then it will have only one slot for patterns.

 - [ ] **Pattern Cell**: A cell where you can store patterns, and it works with pattern providers, so you can fit more patterns inside one provider.